 Breast implants have improved so much since they were first invented.
 The chances of an implant rupturing have decreased, but it is still a possible complication following a breast augmentation.

-Try not to worry... implant rupture is not this dramatic!
+Try not to worry... breast implant rupture is not this dramatic!

 A rupture is a tear or hole in the outer shell of the implant.

-The chances of an implant rupturing depends on the type (silicone or saline) and the length of time the implant has been in place.
+The chances of a breast implant rupturing depends on the type (silicone or saline) and the length of time the implant has been in place.

-The older the implant the greater the risk of rupture.
+The older the breast implant the greater the risk of rupture.

-You may have already read somewhere on EKI that implants are typically not lifetime devices.
-Although you don't need to replace them every 10 years (a common BA misconception).
+You may have already read somewhere on EKI that breast implants are typically not lifetime devices.
+Although you don't need to replace them every 10 years (a common breast augmentation misconception).

-Implants do age over time, just like anything else.
-And so, the chances of a rupture increases the longer you have your implants.
+Breast implants do age over time, just like anything else.
+And so, the chances of a rupture increases the longer you have your breast implants.

 The chances of a rupture in the first couple of years can be as low as 0.5% (the lowest risk is with silicone and slightly higher with saline).

-It's important to contact your surgeon if you have silicone implants and you notice any:
+It's important to contact your surgeon if you have silicone breast implants and you notice any:

 Your body will absorb the saline, and it naturally makes its way out of your body (via the toilet)!